xipkit/xip-luis/README.md

 ## Configuration

 For instructions on how to configure your Azure account signup for LUIS, please reference their docs.
+You won't have to set this anywhere, but this gem does utilize the latest `v3` LUIS API version.

 Once your account is setup, these are the configuration settings you will need to add to you `services.yml` file:

 ```yaml
 default: &default